 The driving position is perhaps a little narrow due to the thick door and wide centre console, but the seat is comfortable.
 There's a choice of three driving modes – Eco, Normal and Power – each of which adjusts the amount of power provided by the motor.
-Power gives you the full 136bhp for an 11.7 second 0-62mph time, but most will stick with Normal in the interests of maximising range; doing this cuts output to 107bhp.
+Power gives you the full 134bhp for an 11.7 second 0-62mph time, but most will stick with Normal in the interests of maximising range; doing this cuts output to 107bhp.
 The mode selector also allows you to set the level of regenerative braking.

 Regardless, the car is extremely quiet on the road, with just a slight electric-motor whine evident at low speeds and barely anything audible above a whisper of wind and road noise at motorway speeds.

 The ride is smooth on even surfaces, but can become a little fidgety on rougher roads.
 The steering is very light, but becomes vague when you have to apply more lock.
 Thankfully for such a tall car, body lean is well contained – this is due in part to the 350kg of batteries in the floor lowering the centre of gravity.

-In the UK, the Combo-e Life is only available in mid-range SE trim, which means you get 16-inch alloy wheels along with body-coloured bumpers and side protection mouldings to improve looks – although it's still clearly based on a van.
+Standard kit includes 16-inch alloy wheels along with body-coloured bumpers and side protection mouldings to improve looks – although it's still clearly based on a van.
 Also standard are parking sensors, a reversing camera, cruise control, speed-limit sign recognition and the eight-inch infotainment touchscreen that features Apple CarPlay and Android Auto.